Alec Eist: Later life

+In 1971, Eist headed one of the four teams investigating the Baker Street robbery, in which a gang tunnelled from a West End restaurant in the vault of a Lloyds Bank.
+A large amount—estimated to be between £150,000 and nearly £4 million (or £ to £ in 2021)—was stolen, including cash and jewellery.
+Eist's command was to deal with "outside inquiries".
+This was a position in which he could utilise his main asset, his contacts in the London underworld, which by then were "unrivalled" in the force.
+Eist's team, through intelligence, got the investigation its first leads.
+In 2021, two Daily Mirror investigative journalists, Tom Pettifor and Nick Sommerland, alleged that Eist took a cut of the takings "in exchange for protecting the gang".

 One of Eist's last high-profile successes came in January 1975 when he was commended for "outstanding diligence and detective ability leading to the arrest and conviction of an active and violent gang of robbers".
 On this occasion, he was also commended at the Old Bailey and by the Director of Public Prosecutions.

 The arrival of Ernie Millen as Chief Superintendent of the Flying Squad led to procedural and philosophical changes: no longer could officers arrest stooges in place of their own informants, and the practice of arresting criminals in the act but letting ones' informants at the scene escape was also quashed.
 This was a new practice that, Kirby argues, must have caused "considerable unease" to officers such as Eist.
 The author Gordon Bowers describes Eist as being "under a cloud" over alleged corruption in the last years of his career, for which he was investigated by Detective Chief Inspector Alan Rattray, although no charges were brought.

-Eist was returned to uniformed police duties in 1975, with responsibility for monitoring traffic wardens.
-Officers involved in Operation Countryman – the investigation into corruption within the Metropolitan Police instigated by Sir Robert Mark in 1978 – believed Eist to have received jewels from the Baker Street robbery, and in 1980 one of those arrested for the crime, Mickey Gervaise, named Eist as an accessory.
+Eist was returned to uniformed police duties in 1976, with responsibility for monitoring traffic wardens.
+Officers involved in Operation Countryman – the investigation into corruption within the Metropolitan Police instigated by Sir Robert Mark in 1978 – believed Eist to have received jewels from the Baker Street robbery, among others.
+In 1980 one of those arrested for the crime and an associate of Brian Reader, Mickey Gervaise, named Eist as an accessory to it.
+Gervaise also alleged that he had bribed Eist following the A12 silver bullion robbery which Gervaise had orchestrated and taken part in on 24 March 1980.

-Over the course of Eist's 28-year career, he was awarded somewhere between 13 and 28 commendations.
 With Dudley now arrested and facing a murder trial, Eist was placed on 90-days' sick leave.
-Eist retired on 26 February 1976 on medical grounds rather than through criminal charges or accusations.
+Eist retired on 26 February 1976 on medical grounds.
 Kirby describes his mental health as being, by then, "fragile".
-He opened a pub, the Green Man, in Six Mile Bottom, Cambridgeshire, where he died on 27 Jan 1982.
+At some point, he appears to have opened a Haberdasher.
+Morton quotes an anonymous source as saying that, following his retirement, his property career "did no good.
+He was always having fires and burglaries—it was an embarrassment."
+Finally, he opened a pub, the Green Man, in Six Mile Bottom, Cambridgeshire, where he died on 27 Jan 1982.